dof-dss/nicsdru_unity_theme/README.md

 | `npm run lint`  | Will run all `.scss` and `.js` files through their respective linting tools - [eslint]() & [sass-lint](https://github.com/sasstools/sass-lint), note however that linting is also performed as part of the the build scripts.
 This is useful for finding issues being flagged by the linting rules.
 To only lint css or js files, prefix the lint command with the file type you which to scope the linting to eg `npm run css-lint` or `npm run js-lint` |

 Run `npm run` to see all the npm scripts.

-## Sub-theming

-TODO: add in how to sub-theme from this theme.

 ## Documentation